javalin/website/pages/docs.md

 * A path, ex: `/`, `/hello-world`
 * A handler implementation `ctx -> { ... }`

-The `Handler` interface has a void return type, so you have to use  `ctx.result()` to return data to the user.
+The `Handler` interface has a void return type.
+You use `ctx.result()` to set the response which will be returned to the user.

 ### Before handlers
 Before-handlers are matched before every request (including static files, if you enable those).